Civil Court and Filings

 - Distributing civil writs to the Sheriff’s Office for service

-The Civil Records section is responsible for the placing of all pleadings into civil suit, Clerk suit, adoption, tutorship, or succession jacket folders for retention by the Clerk.
+The Civil Records section is responsible for maintaining the civil records in civil suits, clerk suits, adoptions, tutorship, or succession jacket folders for retention by the Clerk.
 They also assist with searches of digital and physical civil records.

 Civil Records deputy clerks answer questions concerning the suit record.
 For example, they can tell if a defendant has been served or the date a trial or rule has been scheduled.
 Adoptions of minors are sealed under Louisiana law.
 These records may not be accessed unless ordered by the District Court.